y-aizawa/pyCSV/README.md

 Handle the CSV data as 2x2 matrix and use the integer starts from 1 (not 0) when I specify the number of row and column.

-Wanna say "Delete the 1st row" instead of saying "del list[0]".
+e.g.) Wanna say "Delete the 1st row" instead of saying "del list[0]".

 Requirements
 ------------------